4 Mechanical Properties of Materials

 Click to expand

-The goal in conducting tests of materials, such as the tensile test described above, is to learn qualitatively how the specimen responds to the applied loads and to quantitatively determine important mechanical properties of the material.
+The goal in conducting tests of materials, such as the tensile test described above, is to learn qualitatively how the specimen responds to the applied loads and to quantitatively determine a material’s important mechanical properties.

-As discussed in the introduction to this chapter, these material properties will be assumed to be constant in this text and so, once determined from a test specimen, can be used to design and analyze components made of that same material.
+As discussed in the introduction to this chapter, this text assumes these material properties to be constant and so, once determined from a test specimen, can be used to design and analyze components made of that same material.
 Appendix C contains material properties for a selection of these materials.
 Again, caution is needed as these properties can vary, sometimes substantially, depending on temperature, loading rate, prior loading history, and other factors.

 The stress and strain data collected from a tensile test can be plotted to create a stress-strain diagram.
 Figure 4.2 illustrates an exaggerated stress-strain curve for a steel specimen.
 Let’s discuss the shape of the curve, the behavior of the material, and the material properties that can be determined from this plot.